60-Second Guide to Managing A Joint Checking Account

 Link Joint Checking Account to Savings

-Give yourself a cushion to guard against accidental overdrafts.
-Link your joint checking account to a joint savings account in an overdraft protection program.
+Give yourself a cushion to guard against accidental overdrafts by linking your joint checking account to a joint savings account in an overdraft protection program.

 Here are some suggestions for a new couple who’s figuring out how to integrate their finances:

-Communicate and collaborate.
 Start by laying everything about your financial situation on the table: current resources and income, as well as liabilities like student loans or credit card debt.
 Once you both see the full picture, start to collaborate on the future.
-Discuss how to solve any immediate problems, and figure out what your financial goals are.
-You may get a clearer picture of which accounts to combine and which ones to leave separate once you know what role you expect those accounts to play.
+Discuss how to solve any immediate problems and figure out your financial goals.
+Once you know what role you expect those accounts to play, you may get a clearer picture of which accounts to combine and which ones to leave separate.

-Agree on your responsibilities.
-Come to an understanding on your respective responsibilities — who is responsible for paying which bills, and how much is each of your going to contribute to your savings accounts?
+Come to an understanding of your respective responsibilities — who is responsible for paying which bills, and how much is each of you going to contribute to your savings accounts?
 Part of your responsibilities should